oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/tools/discover.md

 Total:       WARNING :     1    SEVERE :     0
 ```

-### Environmental Variables
+### Environmental variables
 The following environment variables may be set.

 -  `JAVA_HOME`             The location of the JDK.
 This must be a valid Java 7 or later JDK.
 -  `WLSDEPLOY_HOME`        The location of the WebLogic Deploy Tooling installation.
 By default, the location is calculated
-                         from the location of the discoverDomain script.
+                         from the location of the `discoverDomain` script.
 -  `WLSDEPLOY_PROPERTIES`  System properties that will be passed to WLST.

-### Opening an Issue against Discover Domain
+### Opening an issue against Discover Domain

-Please provide the STDOUT and STDERR logstreams in the GitHub Issue.
-If the summary is not listed (unhandled exception stacktrace occurs), be sure and include the Oracle and WDT install versions and whether the tool was run in online or offline WLST mode.
-If possible, provide the model, variable and archive files and the log file, discoverDomain.log, from location `<install home>\weblogic-deploy\log`.
+Please provide the `STDOUT` and `STDERR` log streams in the GitHub Issue.
+If the summary is not listed (unhandled exception stack trace occurs), be sure and include the Oracle and WDT install versions and whether the tool was run in online or offline WLST mode.
+If possible, provide the model, variable and archive files, and the log file, `discoverDomain.log`, from location `<install home>\weblogic-deploy\log`.